 3: Are you planning to do any continuing education in L.A. (e.g. graduate school, acting classes, etc.)?
 If so, please provide details.

-4. This program requires that you work with your group of mentees and mentors.
-Please describe how you could contribute to group mentorship, share advice, support your peers, and collaborate with them.
+4. This program requires that you work with your mentee group, as well as your mentors.
+Please describe how you could contribute to group mentorship and support your peers.

 Please note that your NYU in LA application will not be judged on the artistic merit of your creative portfolio or website content.
 These materials will merely be used to assess your preparedness for your career path, including your readiness to share creative samples with industry members.